ThatBlokeCalledJay/auto-app-version/README.md

 An automated segment can mutate in two ways.
 Standard incrementation, 1, 2, 3, 4 and reset.
 Reset sets the segment back to 0.

-Incrementing higher priority segments manually will result in lower priority, automated segments being set back to 0.
+Incrementing higher priority segments will result in lower priority, automated segments being set back to 0.

 Major (Highest Priority)
 Minor (Medium Priority)